 In other words, Etsy sells the same thing to both sellers and investors: magic beans.

 A Scam by Any Other Name…

 The truth is, Etsy doesn’t care if you never sell anything.
 More than half its revenue comes from services sold to sellers (not commissions from their sales) who pay extra for nothing.
-For a comprehensive list of Etsy service fees, read this.
+For a rundown on that, read A Comprehensive List of Etsy Fees.

 Etsy’s business model is sort of like if eBay and Facebook had a monstrous baby.
 If you’re an Etsy seller, you’re the product.
 And a frog being slowly boiled to death.